Biscuit tin: History

 The decorative biscuit tin was invented by Huntley & Palmers in 1831.
 A decorated biscuit tin was commissioned in 1868 by Huntley & Palmers from the London firm of De La Rue to a design by Owen Jones.
 Early methods of printing included the transfer process (essentially the method used to decorate porcelain and pottery since about 1750) and the direct lithographic process, which involved laying an inked stone directly on to a sheet of tin.
 Its disadvantage was that correct colour registration was difficult.
 The breakthrough in decorative tin plate production was the invention of the offset lithographic process.
 It consists of bringing a sheet of rubber into contact with the decorated stone, and then setting-off the impression so obtained upon the metal surface.
 The advantages over previous methods of printing were that any number of colours could be used, correctly positioned, and applied to an uneven surface if necessary.
 Thus the elaborately embossed, colourful designs that were such a feature of the late Victorian biscuit tin industry became technically possible.

 The most exotic designs were produced in the early years of the 20th century, just prior to the First World War.
 In the 1920s and 1930s, costs had risen substantially and the design of biscuit tins tended to be more conservative, with the exception of the tins targeted at the Christmas market and intended to appeal primarily to children.
 The designs generally reflected popular interests and tastes.

 The advent of the Second World War stopped all production of decorative tin ware and after it ended in 1945, the custom did not enjoy the same popularity as before.

 Vintage biscuit tins can be found in various museums and on the market have become collector items.

+The New Zealand Parliament has a biscuit tin, bought in the 1980s, from which numbered counters are drawn out to randomly introduce new member's bills.
+As a result, the member's bill ballot and the wider member's bill process is often referred to as "the biscuit tin" or "democracy by biscuit tin".